-Back at work, M sends Bond to infiltrate a diamond smuggling scheme by impersonating smuggler Peter Franks.
-Through several unnecessarily complicated machinations (to be honest, I was too bored to try to connect the dots), James ends up in Las Vegas convinced that there’s a grander scheme afoot.
-His investigation leads him to The Whyte House, a casino owned by enigmatic Willard Whyte, a vastly wealthy man who has been isolated in his casino penthouse for three years (cough *Howard Hughes* cough).
-When he finally breaks into Whyte’s penthouse he discovers that Blofeld is alive and well, having tricked 007 into killing a doppelganger earlier.
+Back at work, M sends Bond to infiltrate diamond smugglers.
+Through several unnecessarily complicated machinations (I was too bored to connect the dots), he ends up at The Whyte House, a casino owned by a vastly wealthy man who has been isolated in his penthouse for years (cough *Howard Hughes* cough).
+Surprising no one, Blofeld is alive, having tricked 007 into killing a doppelganger earlier.
 Blofeld commits a classic villain faux pas by not killing Bond directly, because of course.
-James escapes Blofeld’s henchmen and tracks down the real Willard Whyte, who fills in the blanks about Blofeld’s nefarious scheme to hold the world hostage using a satellite laser beam (powered by some very expensive smuggled diamonds).
+James escapes Blofeld’s henchmen and tracks down the real Willard Whyte, who fills in the blanks about Blofeld’s scheme to hold the world hostage using a satellite laser beam powered by the smuggled diamonds.
 From there we go to the big final confrontation on an oil rig off the coast of California.
-Of course.

-Gadget: 007 is surprisingly light on the gadgets this go-round.
-There’s a latex adhesive that allows him to disguise his fingerprints while assuming the role of Peter Franks.
+007 is surprisingly light on gadgets this go-round.
+There’s a latex adhesive that allows him to disguise his fingerprints.
 Then Q hooks him up with a box that will disguise his voice over the phone–a little ruse he picked up from Blofeld.
 That’s about it.

-Bond Girl: Jill St. John plays the aptly named Tiffany Case, a diamond smuggler who gets tangled up with 007 when he impersonates the smuggler she’s hired to do her dirty work.
-She’s intended to be a mercenary character–willing to adapt to any situation or sell out according to what will suit her own interests best.
-But this mercenary quality is fatally undermined by the way she absolutely refuses to get her hands dirty.
+Jill St. John plays the aptly named Tiffany Case, a diamond smuggler who gets tangled up with 007 when he impersonates the smuggler she hired to do her dirty work.
+She’s intended to be a mercenary–willing to adapt to any situation or sell out according to what will suit her own interests.
+But this mercenary quality is fatally undermined by the way she refuses to get her hands dirty.
 When the chips are down, she’s less than useless.
-Basically, she’s the stereotypical female sidekick in an action movie–the one who sleeps with the square-jawed hero, then gets wide-eyed and throws up her hands in alarm when bullets start to fly.
-It’s a definite missed opportunity.
+Basically, she’s the stereotypical female sidekick in an action movie–the one who sleeps with the hero then needs to be saved.
 Pussy Galore proved that the world was ready for a strong Bond Girl with shifty alliances.
-It would have been much more interesting to make Tiffany Case a deeper character in the Pussy Galore (or even Octopussy) style.
-The way she just gloms onto James is one big eye-roll.
+It would have been much more interesting to make Tiffany Case in that mold.
 Tiffany is also a bit of a comic foil, because as I said this movie can’t decide if it wants to be taken seriously or make you laugh.
 And that pretty much sums up Tiffany Case: no one can decide what she should be.

-Lesser Bond Girl: Ugh.
+Ugh.
 Can we skip this one?
 Because Plenty O’Toole is a vast waste of space.
-The only reason people ever talk about her in the Bond canon is because she has one of the most ridiculous names in a series known for flights of lunacy in terms of character names.
+The only reason people ever talk about her in is because she has one of the most ridiculous names in a series known for lunatic character names.
 She also has some epic cleavage.
-Seriously … wow.
 But if you told me that her total screen time only added up to five minutes, I wouldn’t be surprised.
-She’s completely inconsequential to the plot and, I’m sorry, but whoever they got to dub Lana Wood is a terrible actress.
-If Lana Wood’s voice is really worse than that, then she is in serious trouble.
-And I won’t really get into this here, but it kinda cheeses me off that people insist that Moneypenny can’t be considered a Bond Girl in Skyfall (1) because she’s Moneypenny and (2) a Bond Girl is supposed to sleep with Bond to earn the title.
-Because these people always welcome Plenty O’Toole to the club, and the fact is she never sleeps with Bond either.
-Nor does Camille in Quantum of Solace.
-But I digress.
+She’s completely inconsequential to the plot and, I’m sorry, but a terrible actress.
+They even dubbed her even though she’s American.

-Villain: Charles Gray barely had any screen time before his character was killed off in You Only Live Twice, but he makes up for it here by playing Ernst Stavros Blofeld and two henchmen who underwent plastic surgery to look just like him.
+Charles Gray barely had any screen time before his character was killed off in You Only Live Twice, but he makes up for it here by playing Ernst Stavros Blofeld and two henchmen who underwent plastic surgery to look just like him.
 And while Gray is an acceptable enough Blofeld, he lacks color or flair.
-Not that all Bond villains should be as over the top as Donald Pleasance in YOLT, but their personalities should have more heft and less superficial menace.
-To be fair, following in the charismatic footsteps of Telly Savalas does Gray no favors.
+Not that all Bond villains should be as over the top as Donald Pleasance in YOLT, but their personalities should have more heft and menace.
+To be fair, following Telly Savalas as Blofeld does Gray no favors.
 Savalas oozed personality and menace in On Her Majesty’s Secret Service, with enough of a crazy gleam that you knew not to mess with him even without the heavy theatrics.
-Gray is a fairly standard British villain with a deep, bored voice, a furrowed brow, and not much else.
+Gray is a standard British villain with a deep, bored voice, a furrowed brow, and not much else.

-Henchman: Double ugh.
-I mean … what the frickin’ hell??
+Double ugh.
 Frick and Frack (actually named Mr. Wint and Mr. Kidd) seem to have wandered on set from a completely different movie.
 Hopefully, they found their way back and will never be seen again because they are awful.
-Silly catch phrases that are desperately not funny.
+Silly catchphrases that are desperately not funny.
 Mostly ineffective hijinks that are supposed to be passed off as diabolical criminal acts.
-The implication that they are homosexual lovers.
+The homophobically handles implication that they are lovers.
 It’s awful.
 Everything about it should be stricken from the cinematic record.
 The less said about them, the better.
 There’s also Bambi and Thumper, but they’re really just an excuse to have two athletic women in skimpy outfits fight Bond in a pool.
 Yawn.

-Iconic Moment: Sadly, there isn’t really an iconic moment in this Bond film.
-The car chase through Las Vegas is a cinematic treat.
-But the closest this movie came to having a pop cultural impact is the moment when James hears the name Plenty O’Toole for the first time, and the awful quip that follows.
+There isn’t really an iconic moment in this Bond film.
+The closest this movie came to having a pop cultural impact is the moment when James hears the name Plenty O’Toole for the first time and the awful quip that follows.
 If you don’t mind, I’ll pass.